 We are a global business that’s managed locally.
 This allows us to always keep our clients’ needs at the heart of everything we do.
-For over two centuries and more than seven generations we’ve grown and developed our expertise in tandem with our clients’ needs and interests.
+For over 200 years and more than seven generations we’ve grown and developed our expertise in tandem with our clients’ needs and interests.
 Explore our interactive timeline to see how we’ve been shaping financial futures since our very beginnings.

 The history of Schroders as we know it today began in 1804 when Johann Heinrich Schröder becomes a partner in J. F. Schröder & Co.
 The London-based firm was founded by his brother, Johann Friedrich Schröder, in 1800.
 In the early days, the company focused on the finance of trade between America and Europe but soon developed a truly global client base.

 The firm of Cazenove was established when Phillip Cazenove and his brother-in-law John Menet become partners.

 Schroders took a big step forward when it began issuing bonds for overseas borrowers on the London market.
 The first one was issued in 1853 to finance the Matanzas and Sabanilla Railway in Cuba.
 Schroders established itself as a leading firm in railway finance over the next few years, raising funds for railway and infrastructure development across the US, Europe and Asia.